Nitisinone: History

-Nitisinone was discovered as part of a program to develop a class of herbicides called HPPD inhibitors.
+Nitisinone was discovered as part of a program to develop a class of herbicides called HPPD inhibitors,[28][29] and it was first synthesized by David L. Lee, a chemist and group leader for this effort at Stauffer Chemical Company.
 It is a member of the benzoylcyclohexane-1,3-dione family of herbicides, which are chemically derived from a natural phytotoxin, leptospermone, obtained from the Australian bottlebrush plant (Callistemon citrinus).
 HPPD is essential in plants and animals for catabolism, or breaking apart, of tyrosine.
 In plants, preventing this process leads to destruction of chlorophyll and the death of the plant.
 In toxicology studies of the herbicide, it was discovered that it had activity against HPPD in rats and humans.